 Patricia King, JD, is Professor of Law Emerita at Georgetown University Law Center.
-She was born in 1942 and raised in Norfolk, Virginia.
-Prof. King’s areas of expertise include health law, family law, law and public policy, and bioethics.
+Professor King’s areas of expertise include health law, family law, law and public policy, and bioethics.

 - Margaret P. Battin, PhD

 - Tom L. Beauchamp, PhD

 - Arthur L. Caplan, PhD

 - Patricia King, JD